Why doesn’t US military shoot down the Chinese ‘spy’ balloon?

 “Shoot.
 It.
 Down.
 The Chinese spy balloon is clear provocation.
 In Montana we do not bow.
 We shoot it down.
 Take the shot,” tweeted Montana Congressman Ryan Zinke.

-In his briefing, Mr Ryder was asked if the US believed the Chinese government was controlling the movements of the balloon, or if was simply movings with the air currents.
+In his briefing, Brig Gen Ryder was asked if the US believed the Chinese government was controlling the movements of the balloon, or if was simply movings with the air currents.

 “I’m not going to go into any specific intelligence that we may have,” he said.